Epilogue: All the Difference in the World

 "It really has."
 Ginny extended her hand in what looked like an impulsive move…

-And Hermione shook it just once before they parted ways.
+And Hermione shook it before they parted ways.

 Draco closed the book and shrugged.
-It was probably supposed to be whimsical, but it was just stiff.
-"I just happened to be in the area."
+It was probably supposed to be whimsical, but he just looked like he'd been caught doing something wrong.
+"I happen to be in the area."

 Hermione stared at him dubiously, folding her arms across her chest.
 "The Ministry is across town."